NEDA-LABS/Chatafisha/README.md

 # Chatafisha Project
 ### Brief description
-Chatafisha is an open platform regenerate disadvantaged communities through plastic regeneration to eco bricks to rebuild communities and establish a DAO around it.
+Chatafisha is an open platform regenerating disadvantaged communities through plastic regeneration to eco bricks to rebuild communities and establish a DAO around it.

 ### Table of Milestones